dotkernel/admin-documentation/docs/book/v6/security/basic-security.md

 # Basic Security

-`dotkernel/admin` provides all necessary tools to implement safe applications, however you will need to manually make use of some of them.
+Dotkernel Admin provides all necessary tools to implement safe applications, however you will need to manually make use of some of them.
 This section will go over the provided tools and any steps you need to follow in order to use them successfully, as well as a few general considerations.

 ## Form Input Validation

-In order to create safe forms, `dotkernel/admin` makes use of [laminas/laminas-form](https://github.com/laminas/laminas-form) and [laminas/laminas-inputfilter](https://github.com/laminas/laminas-inputfilter).
+In order to create safe forms, Dotkernel Admin makes use of [laminas/laminas-form](https://github.com/laminas/laminas-form) and [laminas/laminas-inputfilter](https://github.com/laminas/laminas-inputfilter).
 All shipped forms have their inputs validated, and it is strongly recommended any custom forms added also make use of input filters to validate user input.

 ## Cross-Site Request Forgery Protection

-`dotkernel/admin` provides protection against CSRF attacks by using CSRF token creation and validation, available for all forms.
+Dotkernel Admin provides protection against CSRF attacks by using CSRF token creation and validation, available for all forms.

 All forms provided make use of CSRF token validation, but you must ensure to implement this step for any new forms you create.